Business Tip for Culture Makers #521: Refresh Consent with a Pre-Launch Email

 So…attending to consent when you have an audience who cherishes consent will not degrade your sales.
 It might even increase them, without you having to grind it out. #antihustle #emergentstrategy

 AND: when you do things like this, it has a culture-making impact.
-Other business leaders and feminist entrepreneurs decide to do it too.
+Other business leaders and culture-making entrepreneurs decide to do it too.

 And that’s how we start establishing a new business norm and a new cultural norm.
 We start chipping away at the foundations of rape culture.
 When we practice consent in all things — including our marketing — then we’re asserting that consent is non-negotiable, sacred, and belongs everywhere.